 Beric Dondarrion Hops On The Back Of A Giant Space Turtle In Discworld Adaptation The Watch

-BBC America announced the cast for their Discworld adaptation – The Watch – today.
+The Discworld adaptation The Watch is coming soon from the BBC.
 The show is based on the beloved novels by Terry Pratchett.
 The cast will be led by Richard Dormer fresh off his stint on Game of Thrones.
 Dormer will go from playing the warrior Beric Dondarrion in GOT, to embodying Sam Vimes, commander of the Ankh-Morpork City Watch.

 Richard Dormer | Photo by Nico Fell Photography via WikiMedia Commons

 There have been many attempts to adapt the Pratchett’s bestselling Discworld novels over the years, most of them animated or live action TV movies.
 Fresh off the success of the most recent Pratchett adapation – Good Omens on Amazon – the BBC will take a crack at adapting Terry Pratchett’s Discworld with The Watch.

 The Watch is not based on any one novel from the Discworld universe.
 It will instead follow some of the popular characters from various books, those from the Ankh-Morpork City Watch.
 Jo Eaton-Kent has been cast as Constable Cheery, a former alchemist turned forensics expert.
 Cheery is a non-traditional dwarf.
 Uninterested in wielding an axe or counting gold, Cheery turns the dwarven gender politics on its head.
 Kent is well cast in the role, as a gender-fluid actor who is likely to rock both a beard and high heels on-screen at some point during the show.